Kaavi Flooring vs Oxide Flooring: Which Is Better for Modern Homes in Hyderabad?

 3.Is traditional flooring suitable for apartments?

 Yes.
-Red oxide flooring is commonly used in apartments, while kaavi flooring is better suited for specific areas like balconies or pooja rooms.
+Oxide flooring is commonly used in apartments, while kaavi flooring is better suited for specific areas like balconies or pooja rooms.

-4.Are blue, green, or yellow colours available in kaavi or red oxide flooring?
+4.Are blue, green, or yellow colours available in kaavi?